FREQUENTLY ASKED QUESTIONS

 FAQS

-2. I am looking for housing.
+- I am looking for housing for a “sex offender”.
 Can you help?

 If you are here, it is most likely you have a loved one on the registry, or perhaps you are facing time on the registry.
 It can be a confusing time.
 I was once there myself, albeit, over 22 years ago now, and back then, there were no resources I could turn to for assistance.
 Thankfully, times have changed.
 OnceFallen.com is a good place to start your research.

-I recommend if you are new to the registry, start by reading my book, “Your Life on The List” (free download and link to most current edition can be found on the front page of OnceFallen.com).
+I recommend if you are new to the registry, start by reading my book, “YOUR LIFE ON THE LIST: EDITION 4“.
 It is designed to answer many common concerns those new to the registry may have in detail, as well as provide a summary of sex offense post-conviction sanctions for each US State/territory.

 If you’re in need of a resource because you or a loved one is facing prison time, check out the following article.
 While it covers the federal system, some of the advice may be helpful even to those facing state prison time: